eckerson/spatula/README.md

 * *lazyLoad*

 	Determines if the object should be cached when it's first requested ("true") or on application-start ("false").
-The default for this setting is determined by the _DEFAULT_LAZY_LOAD_ setting.
+The default for this setting is determined by the _OBJECT_CACHING.DEFAULT_LAZY_LOAD_ framework setting.

 Objects can be retreived either by using "spatula.get( _libraryName_, _classpath_ )", or by calling the object factory directly in memory (for example, "application.services.get( _classpath_ )").
 Using "spatula" is preferred, since it will hunt for the appropriate variable scope for you.